-- importance of creating new homes to meet the housing target, it is also important to protect against the loss of existing homes to other uses.
-The loss of housing in the borough would worsen the borough's housing shortfall and homes lost through redevelopment, change of use or conversion would further widen the gap between supply and demand. - the number of established residential neighbourhoods with distinctive character.
+- the number of established residential neighbourhoods with distinctive character.
 As the Characterisation Study (2014) shows, many of these areas are suburban and terraced or semi-detached in nature.
-New housing development in these areas should respond to the existing character, appearance and scale of these areas in order to respect the established residential character. - 2.8.13 The Council will aim to make the most effective and efficient use of land in order to maximise housing supply.
+New housing development in these areas should respond to the existing character, appearance and scale of these areas in order to respect the established residential character. - 3.8.13 The Council will aim to make the most effective and efficient use of land in order to maximise housing supply.
 Areas with high levels of public transport accessibility and which are close to local shops and services, such as the borough's Investment and Growth Areas, are appropriate locations for higher density housing development.
-The Council will seek housing development to be in accordance with the London Plan Density Matrix to ensure development densities respond appropriately to their context and character. - 3.8.14 The development of new homes is not the only way of accommodating the borough's growing population.
+The Council will seek housing development to be in accordance with the London Plan Density Matrix to ensure development densities respond appropriately to their context and character.
+Within Appendix 1 to the Plan a quantum is given for new homes on each of the Opportunity Sites but this is not a cap.
+Development on each of the Opportunity Sites should seek to deliver this indicative quantum of development, along with any other forms of development identified in Appendix 1 for the Site.
+It should nevertheless be consistent with the context and the character of the surrounding area and otherwise cause no unacceptable adverse effects. - 3.8.14 The development of new homes is not the only way of accommodating the borough's growing population.
 Bringing vacant homes back into use can also contribute towards meeting the housing target.